quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     ; to support passing multiple at once
     ? count: uint16

-    ; RawInfo:length fields indicate the total length of the datagram ; including UDP header length
-    ? raw: [+ RawInfo]
+    ; The RawInfo fields do not include the UDP headers, only the UDP payload ? raw: [+ RawInfo]

     ? datagram_ids: [+ uint32]